iholloma/crdh/_essays/v01-13-growing-strong.md

 Natural History in the New Republic, 1800-1833." *Journal of the Early Republic* 8, no. 2 (July 1, 1988): 111--138. <https://doi.org/10.2307/3123808>.

----------. "'Squinting at Silliman': Scientific Periodicals in the Early American Republic, 1810-1833." *Isis* 82, no. 2 (June 1, 1991): 223--244.
+Baatz, Simon. "'Squinting at Silliman': Scientific Periodicals in the Early American Republic, 1810-1833." *Isis* 82, no. 2 (June 1, 1991): 223--244.

 Carrier, Lyman.
 "The United States Agricultural Society, 1852-1860: Its